 These 5 lesser known gems should allow you to bask in meditative silence and savour the incredible views all to yourself.
 Lighter tourist traffic also enables you to spend time getting to know the locals.
-Furthermore you can feel even better about your trek knowing that trekking in these rural places can help boost incomes in the most deserving areas.
+You can feel even better about your trek knowing that hiking in these rural places can help boost incomes in the most deserving areas.
 It’s sometimes hard to know where to start with the less famous treks, so here is a list to get you rolling!
 These treks range from 2-10 days in duration and none of them require you to carry your own tenting gear or freeze dried food along the way (your back and stomach will thank you!).

 Langtang Valley, Nepal